ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]
 ```

-The first version takes two extra parameters, the two previously computed Fibonacci numbers.
+The first version takes two extra parameters: the two previously computed Fibonacci numbers.

 The second version uses the two first Fibonacci numbers as initial values.
-There is nothing to be computed when returning from a recursive call, this enables the compiler to perform an optimization called “tail call elimination” which turns recursivity into imperative iteration in the generated native code and leads to much improved performances.
+There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called “tail call elimination,” which turns recursivity into imperative iteration in the generated native code and leads to much improved performances.

 #### Passing Multiple Arguments to Functions

 Until now, functions having several arguments had a type looking like this: `a₁ -> a₂ -> a₃ -> ⋯ -> b`

-Where `a₁` is the type of the first argument, `a₂` is the type of the second argument, etc. and `b` is the type of the result.
+Where `a₁` is the type of the first argument, `a₂` is the type of the second argument, etc., and `b` is the type of the result.
 However, this type isn't displayed as it is.
 In reality, this type is the following: `a₁ -> (a₂ -> (a₃ -> ⋯ -> b))`.
 The arrow symbol is a binary operator.
 Here is how this can be observed:
 ```ocaml
 # ( + );;
 - : int -> int -> int = <fun>